nervosnetwork/ckb/rpc/README.md

     * `with_data`: `boolean`
 * result: [`CellWithStatus`](#type-cellwithstatus)

-Returns the status about a cell.
+Returns the status of a cell.
 The RPC returns extra information if it is a [live cell] (#live-cell).

 ##### Returns

 This RPC tells whether a cell is live or not.

 If the cell is live, the RPC will return details about the cell.
-Otherwise the field `cell` is null in the result.
+Otherwise, the field `cell` is null in the result.

 If the cell is live and `with_data` is set to `false`, the field `cell.data` is null in the result.